Multi-AGV Path Planning Method via Reinforcement Learning and Particle Filters: Introduction

 \section{Introduction}

-Due to its significant role and wide application prospects in both military and civilian domains, the Autonomous Guided Vehicle (AGV) has gained considerable attention in the field of robotics \citep{b1}.
-Path planning, which is essential for achieving AGV intelligence, has also attracted extensive research interest \citep{b2}.
-Broadly speaking, AGV path planning algorithms can be categorized into two types: traditional algorithms and population-based intelligent optimization algorithms.
+Due to its significant role and wide application prospecting in both military and civilian domains, the Autonomous Guided Vehicle (AGV) has gained considerable attention in the field of robotics \citep{b1}.
+As one of the key factors to achieve high-level intelligence of AGV, Path planning, which is essential for achieving AGV intelligence, has also attracted extensive research interest \citep{b2}.
+However, path planning of AGV has been discovered and proven to be a NP-hard issue, leading to find an optimal path within a given computation time to be greatly difficult or even impossible.
+Thus, developing high performance path planning method is always heavily demanded in the filed of AGV path planning.

-Traditional path planning methods, such as graphical methods \@ite{b3}, artificial potential field methods \citep{b4}, and dynamic window approaches \citep{b5}, offer the advantage of short planning time.
-However, they suffer from deficiencies in planning stability and adaptability.
-On the other hand, artificial intelligence optimization algorithms, including genetic algorithms \citep{b6}, neural networks \citep{b7}, and ant colony algorithms \citep{b8}, can achieve stable planning in complex environments due to their population-based characteristics \citep{b9}.
+Generally, AGV path planning algorithms can be categorized into two types, that is,the traditional algorithms and population-based intelligent optimization algorithms.
+Despite being capable of offering promising performance regarding to the computation time, traditional path planning methods, such as graphical methods\citep{b3}, artificial potential field methods \citep{b4},and dynamic window approaches, still suffer from deficiencies in planning stability and adaptability\citep{b5}.
+On the other hand, artificial intelligence optimization algorithms, including genetic algorithms \citep{b6}, neural networks \citep{b7}, and ant colony algorithms \citep{b8}, can achieve formidable planning stability in complex environments due to their population-based characteristics \citep{b9}.

-One of the most prominent population-based intelligent optimization algorithms is Reinforcement Learning (RL), which exhibits powerful machine learning capabilities and enables the intelligent agent to learn specific behavioral norms through trial and error \citep{b10}.
-Moreover, this algorithm possesses the characteristics of reward-based feedback and does not rely on training data, making it naturally adaptable in the field of path planning \citep{b11}.
+As one of the most prominent population-based intelligent optimization algorithms,Reinforcement Learning (RL) exhibits powerful machine learning capabilities and enables the intelligent agent to learn specific behavioral norms through trial and error \citep{b10}.
+Moreover, this algorithm possesses the characteristics of reward-based feedback and is independent on training data, leading it to be naturally adaptable in the field of path planning \citep{b11}.

-Reinforcement Learning is an influential machine learning approach that enables intelligent agents to acquire knowledge on how to act within an environment to accomplish predefined objectives through reward feedback.
+RL is an influential machine learning approach that enables intelligent agents to acquire knowledge on how to act within an environment to accomplish predefined objectives through reward feedback.
 It does so without any prior understanding of the environment or training data \citep{b12}.
 This characteristic makes it especially well-suited for tasks related to local path mapping.
 Double Deep Q-Network (DDQN) represents a renowned RL algorithm that has gained extensive utilization in the field of path planning.